corbin-hayden13/SD-Prompt-Enhancer/README.md

 #### Manually adding files

  * You can download the zip file from my CivitAi page (linked below).
 Unzip that file and put the "SD-Prompt-Enhancer" folder right into your extensions folder in your local installation.  that's it!
+ * CivitAi vesions may be out of date at any given time, as I will only upload zipped version updates after large feature changes.
+However, this repo will always be up-to-date

 Thank you for using the Stable Diffusion Prompt Enhancer script!
 As always please report any issues, concerns, and feature ideas on the model
 [webpage](https://civitai.com/models/58869/sd-prompt-enhancer)